chipguyhere/PulseCapture/README.md

 * Poll for incoming events using ```read()```, which always returns immediately, with a return value of 0 and a bit count of 0 if there is no message received.

 #### Notes
 * An event is the arrival of a complete message (such as a complete IR command, or a complete RFID card swipe, or a complete PWM timing measurement).
-You can also detect a received event without removing it from the buffer, by checking ```capturedBitCount``` for a non-zero value.
+* You can detect a received event without removing it from the buffer by checking ```capturedBitCount``` for a non-zero value.
 * Each instance will only buffer one complete "message" event.
 If a second event arrives before the first event is read, the first event is overwritten and discarded.
 This design is intentional.

 ### Infrared receiver:

-Declare an instance of PulseCapture, providing the desired pin number, and 'I' for infrared.
+Declare an instance of PulseCapture, providing the desired pin number, and 'I' as the protocol identifier for infrared.
 ```
   PulseCapture IR_receiver(8, 'I');
 ```